-The faculty member applying for promotion and/or tenure or Continuing Contract Status and the faculty member's department must provide one original and one copy of the completed evaluation materials (Parts I through V and Appendix) for all applications forwarded to the college level.
-The copy is for the department and the original is for the dean's office, known as the original traveling copy.
-In addition, the applicant must email an electronic copy of their promotion and/or tenure or Continuing Contract Status materials (Parts I, II and Appendix) to frc@nmu.edu.
+The faculty member applying for promotion and/or tenure or continuing contract status and the faculty member's department must provide one original and one copy of the completed evaluation materials (Parts I through V, Appendix, and departmental bylaws) for all applications forwarded to the college level.
+The copy is for the department and the original is for the dean's office, hereafter known as the original traveling copy.
+In addition, the applicant must email an electronic copy of their promotion and/or tenure or continuing contract status materials (Parts I, II and Appendix) to frc@nmu.edu.

-- 5.4.6.7 These evaluations shall form a cumulative record for the basis of all recommendations of continuing appointment (including tenure, Continuing Contract Status and promotion) or of termination. - 5.4.6.8 As promotion and tenure applications advance through the evaluation process, the statements (and appeal letters where they occur) should be added to the evaluation in the following order:
+5.4.6.7 These evaluations shall form a cumulative record for the basis of all recommendations of continuing appointment (including tenure, continuing contract status and promotion) or of termination.

+5.4.6.8 As promotion and tenure applications advance through the evaluation process, the statements (and appeal letters where they occur) should be added to the evaluation in the following order: